 Hormone Therapy for Prostate Cancer

-Hormone therapy for prostate cancer, also called Androgen deprivation therapy (ADT) or Androgen suppression therapy (AST), does not typically put prostate cancer in remission.
-Rather, it is used to slow or stop the production of androgens that should also result in the slowed growth of prostate cancer cells.
+Hormone therapy for prostate cancer, also called androgen deprivation therapy (ADT) or androgen suppression therapy (AST), does not typically put prostate cancer in remission.
+Rather, it is used to slow or stop the production of androgens, which should also result in the slowed growth of prostate cancer cells.